 Conditions in this section govern administration of this Air Operating Permit (AOP) and include AOP administrative and other requirements that have no ongoing compliance monitoring requirements.
-The permittee must comply with the all AOP requirements including AOP administrative requirements and must certify compliance annually.
+The permittee must comply with all of the AOP requirements including AOP administrative requirements and must certify compliance annually.